General Course Information

 2.1 Course Learning Outcomes (CLOs) for this course

-CLO 3 Demonstrate an awareness of FinTech impact on the design of optimal regulation for financial innovation in capital raising and the pursuit of financial regulatory objectives, which include, but are not limited to, encouraging financial inclusion, safeguarding financial stability, preserving market integrity, maintaining consumer protection and promoting and ensuring fair market competition.
+CLO 3 Develop regulatory knowledge aligned with policies and objectives: Demonstrate awareness of FinTech’s impact on designing optimal regulations for financial innovation in capital raising, while advancing financial regulatory objectives.
+These include, but are not limited to, fostering financial inclusion, safeguarding financial stability, preserving market integrity, ensuring consumer protection, and promoting fair competition.

-CLO 4 Apply interdisciplinary knowledge and cross-sector research skills; for example, applying economic behavioural theories in the economic analysis of law to critically examine (1) the risks associated with internet-based investments or business financing; (2) the legal aspects of artificial intelligence, particularly in view of the privacy protection law that governs the collection and storage of individual consumer’s personal data by financial services providers.
+CLO 4 Employ interdisciplinary knowledge and cross-sector research skills to address complex issues.
+For example, apply behavioural economic theories in the economic analysis of law to critically examine risks associated with internet-based investments or business financing, as well as analyse the legal implications of artificial intelligence—particularly compliance with privacy protection laws that govern how financial service providers collect, store, and manage consumers’ personal data.

 2.2 LLB Programme Learning Outcomes (PLOs)